How To Fix Kernel Security Check Failure in Windows 11/10/8/7?

 Kernel Security Check Failure

 Solution 4.
-Run the system file checker
+Run the system file checker and DISM

 Step 1.
 Open command prompt in Windows 11/10.

 Step 2.
-Run the SFC check.
+Run the SFC scan.

 Type sfc /scannow and press Enter to check and repair corrupted system files.